samapriya/awesome-gee-community-datasets/.github/ISSUE_TEMPLATE/suggest-update-to-existing-awesome-gee-catalog-dataset.md

 ---
-name: Suggest update to existing awesome-gee-community catalog dataset
+name: Suggest update to existing awesome-gee-catalog dataset
 about: This template can be issued to create an issue to update an existing dataset in the catalog
 title: Add existing Dataset Title/Name